Examples on the application of lease provisions

 The following examples illustrate the application of the lease provisions to some common situations.
-These are a guide only and are not an exhaustive list of the types of arrangements to which the provisions may or may not apply.
+These are a guide only and not an exhaustive list of the types of arrangements to which the provisions may or may not apply.

 Examples where the lease provisions apply

 Example 1: Long-term lease of an office building

 ABC Pty Ltd is the owner of prime CBD real estate including an office building, which is run down and in need of refurbishment.
-XYZ Pty Ltd, a development company, wishes to acquire the property, refurbish the office tower and lease out the various floors.
+XYZ Pty Ltd, a development company, wants to acquire the property, refurbish the office tower and lease out the various floors.